bhargavraju49/movieAppRedux/README.md

-# Getting Started with Create React with Redux
+# A movie web app (SPA) created using React with Redux

 ### TechStack Used